Sometimes all of us, writers included, get in a state of being that’s been called many things.

 The underlying source of the funk?

 Fear.
 Fear of rejection.
 Fear of failure.
 Fear of embarrassment.
 Fear of admitting I was wrong.
-Fear I misheard God.
+The fear I misheard God.

 Fear of change.
 Maybe God is calling me into something else.
 Maybe this season of writing is coming to an end.
 Can I give up something I’ve come to love?
 Something from which I draw a sense of purpose, a sense of who I am?
 He’s brought me through times of change before.
 They weren’t always easy, but the journey was well worth it.